Lunch Menus & Milk

 School dinners are cooked on the premises on a daily basis by Edwards and Blake and comply fully with government nutritional standards.
 They provide healthy, balanced meals with a choice of hot meat and vegetarian main courses.

-Diets required for religious, cultural or personal requirements/preferences and dietary trials or elimination trials are types of preferred diet will be managed by the school kitchen at a local level with Mrs Cristescu, our school cook who will help you and your child make the appropriate lunch choice from the school menus.
+Diets required for religious, cultural or personal requirements/preferences and dietary trials or elimination trials, are types of preferred diet and will be managed by the school kitchen, at a local level, with Miss Coulson, our school cook.
+She will help you and your child make the appropriate lunch choices from the school menus.

 All Reception and KS1 children are eligible for a free school meal.
 Children in the Nursery can also have school meals priced at £2.30 per meal.

 We operate a 'Pupil Choice Menu'.
-Each day there are a selection of meals that the children can choose from, a meat, vegetarian or jacket potato option as well as a sandwich option and the children choose what they like on a daily basis.
-These are then be cooked to order so that all of the children will have their meal of choice.
+Each day there are a selection of meals that the children can choose from - a meat, vegetarian or jacket potato option, as well as, a sandwich option and the children choose what they like on a daily basis.
+These are then cooked to order so that all of the children will have their meal of choice.

 Please do not send any glass containers to school.
 As there are an increasing number of cases of children with nut or nut-related allergies, we ask parents not to give their children any food containing nuts or sesame seeds or oil ( including some brands of houmous) for their packed lunches, and to remind their children not to share any of their food with other children.

-Further details are availble about both school meals and school milk from Mrs Garretty in the School Office.
+Further details are available about both school meals and school milk from Mrs Garretty in the School Office.